rautio/micro-frontend-demo/README.md

 - Versioning between host and remotes
 - Versioning node_modules?
 - Routing.
 How do you do in-browser linking from a remote component when the host is the one controlling the router?
 What happens if you use mismatching versions of react-router?
+- How can you share local/session state between remote and host?

 ### React Component